 - 4.1.
-MHRC will provide Action Plans developed in accordance with NHS principles and the parameters set out in Schedule C to CMHC for review, which will include mutually agreed-to Targets and Outcomes over the period of the Action Plan. - 4.2.
+Within 3 months prior to the first day of the relevant Action Plan period, NBHC will provide Action Plans, developed in accordance with the parameters set out in Schedule C, to CMHC for review, which will include mutually agreed-to Targets and Outcomes over the period of the Action Plan. - 4.2.
 The federal NHS targets set out below will inform the development of the mutually agreed-to Targets and Outcomes and the Action Plan: